ibericode/mailchimp-for-wordpress/readme.txt

 - New filter: `mc4wp_form_subscriber_data`.
 - New filter: `mc4wp_integration_subscriber_data`.
+- New form tag: `{cookie}`

 **Improvements**

 - The plugin now communicates with the latest & greatest MailChimp API.
 - Previously unsubscribed subscribers can now be re-added without errors.
 - Add `User-Agent` header to all API requests.
+- Available fields in form editor are now split-up by category.
+- Birthday fields now accept a broader range of values and delimiters.

 #### 3.1.12 - July 28, 2016